A construction of slice knots via annulus twists: Introduction

 \subsection{Acknowledgments}

-The first author was supported by JSPS KAKENHI Grant Number 23840021, 255998.
+The first author was supported by JSPS KAKENHI Grant Numbers 23840021 and 13J05998.
 The second author was supported by JSPS KAKENHI Grant Number 24840006.
-The first author thanks Charles Livingston for explaining Lemma \ref{AJOT} which is the starting point of this project.
+The first author thanks Charles Livingston for explaining Lemma \ref{AJOT} several years ago, which is the starting point of this project.
+He also thanks Riccardo Piergallini for stimulating discussions on ribbon knots and ribbon disks.
+We thank the anonymous referees for very careful readings of this paper and helpful comments.